 We use brie for this recipe because it’s a bit easier to find than camembert in our area.
 I always use cream cheese as an addition because we like to eat loads of Obatzda, and the less expensive cream cheese helps bulk it up without breaking the budget.
 When choosing your butter, look for a ‘European style’ butter because it typically has a higher fat content.

-Cut onion into pieces, add to your food processor, and pulse several times for a fine dice.
+Cut onion into large pieces, add to your food processor, and pulse several times for a fine dice.
 Remove from the food processor and set aside.

 Remove rind from the brie.
 I found a cheese slicer works beautifully for this, but you can also use a knife.